Arizona Bills & Gas Prices FAQ

 What is a General Rate Case?

-We will continue to prioritize our efforts to operate efficiently and find cost savings initiatives to ensure we are working on your behalf to manage expenses and ensure just and prudent costs for providing safe and reliable energy service to our communities.
+We will continue to prioritize efforts to operate efficiently and find cost savings initiatives to ensure we are working on your behalf to manage expenses and ensure just and prudent costs for providing safe and reliable energy service to our communities.

 How does a General Rate Case affect me?